 Professor Koene is a professionally certified translator and interpreter who has earned two master's degrees: one in interpretation and translation, and the other in Latin American history.
 He was Iowa’s Professor of the Year for 2004, chosen for that honor by the Carnegie Foundation and the Council for Advancement and Support of Education.
-In 2003 he was named the recipient of Northwestern’s Teaching Excellence Award.
 He is part of a bilingual family, having met his wife while living and working in Honduras.
 Time spent in Spain and Mexico has also contributed to his near-native fluency in Spanish and interest in Latin American studies.

-Professor Koene advises Northwestern’s Spanish House, has led spring service and summer study trips to Honduras and Mexico, and serves as a translator and interpreter in the community.
-A state-certified court interpreter, he is among a handful of people who have reached this top tier of professional legal interpreters for the state of Iowa.
+Professor Koene has led spring service and summer study trips to Honduras and Mexico and serves as a translator and interpreter in the community.
+A state-certified court interpreter for Iowa and Minnesota as well as a nationally certified medical interpreter, he is among a handful of people who have reached this top tier of professional legal interpreters for the state of Iowa.

 - Interpreting II